2008 Folks Fest

 The 2008 "Summit of the Song" once again brings together a carefully selected group of our favorite performers - crossing generations, genres, global boundaries, and gold records.

 When we started in the Folks Festival in 1991, our vision was to bring together songwriters from all over the world to collaborate and share their stories.
-This year's lineup again brings together many accents, including the edgy Scottish singer KT Tunstall, Australian roots trio The Waifs and passionate songwriter Missy Higgins, Canadian space-folk quartet Great Lake Swimmers, and
+This year's lineup again brings together many accents, including the edgy Scottish singer KT Tunstall, Australian roots trio The Waifs and passionate songwriter Missy Higgins, and Canadian space-folk quartet Great Lake Swimmers.

 We are thrilled to welcome back Greg Brown to step out of the St. Vrain river for his eleventh performance at the Folks Festival.
 Singer and storyteller Todd Snider joins us again for a set of honest and wildly entertaining songs.
-The heartbreakingly vivid voices of Nanci Griffith, Patty Griffin, and Dar Williams will paint their intimate musical portraits for us in Lyons once again.
+The heartbreakingly vivid voice of Patty Griffin will paint her intimate musical portraits for us in Lyons once again.

 The musician with most performances on Planet Bluegrass stages, Tim O'Brien performs a special solo set.
 Amos Lee brings his soulful folk-rock back to Lyons - where two years ago he had the Friday night festival on its feet.
-Few bands generate the joyous reponse we've seen from Stephen Kellogg & the Sixers, who will play their third Planet Bluegrass stage this August (as well as a Saturday late-night MoonGrass show), though we're pretty sure the vibrant songs and presence of Josh Ritter and Shawn Mullins will have Festivarians on their feet.
+Few bands generate the joyous reponse we've seen from Stephen Kellogg & the Sixers, who will play their third Planet Bluegrass stage this August.

 We have many many more names to announce in the coming weeks and months, including instructors at our week-long Song School.
 Stay tuned to these pages and make sure you're signed up for our email newsletter for all the latest news.